evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.

 {{< sitefiguresized thumb="models/volvo/em90/em90/headlights_1_st.jpg" title="Volvo EM90" width="3000" height="2250"  >}}